What Does the Mayor Do?

 The position of Mayor attracts the most attention of any elected official in the City and even the region as a whole, but there are important constraints to a Mayor’s power and they need to be considered as we fight for City government to be an effective force for a more just, vibrant city.

-The Mayor’s two major powers — to manage City departments and to use his high profile position to get City Council to pass ordinances — require the same kind of balancing act that all elected executives, like Governors and Presidents, deal with.
+The Mayor’s two major powers — to manage City departments and to use her high profile position to get City Council to pass ordinances — require the same kind of balancing act that all elected executives, like Governors and Presidents, deal with.

 The first challenge is how to steer the city’s departments towards the Mayor’s agenda.
 As with all large bureaucracies, especially in governments with civil service and union protections (which are important in their own right), it can be difficult to get large numbers of people rowing in the same direction, especially if they have their own ideas about how things should work or are resistant to doing things in new ways.